Boa Vista: Travel Instructions

 Many establishments, restaurants and supermarkets accept major Visa and Mastercard credit cards, and generally charge a small fee for the transaction.
 If your ATM is enabled for foreign use, you can withdraw money from banks in local currency (escudos).
 Warning: prefer the local currency option.
 Withdrawal fees vary depending on the agreement with your bank, but are not excessive.
 The official exchange rate in euros is 110.265 ECV for 1 euro (the Cape Verdean Escudo is not convertible).
 You can pay in euros almost everywhere; but remember that the exchange rate is normally 1 euro for 100 escudos.

-Health and safety
+Health

 The island has a public health center, private clinics and a fairly well-stocked pharmacy.
 It is advisable to bring basic medicines and personal use.
-As always when traveling it is best to take out health insurance for any emergencies.
+As always when traveling, it is best to take out health insurance for any emergencies.

-Food intolerances : there are no ready-made dishes and products for celiacs, but there are various types of gluten-free cereal and legume flours.
+Food intolerances: there are no ready-made dishes and products for celiacs, but there are various types of gluten-free cereal and legume flours.
 For dairy intolerances, there are vegetable and lactose-free drinks and cheeses available, as well as fresh or slightly aged local goat cheese, which is very good.

 Boa Vista is a safe and quiet place both day and night.
 There are no problems in freely wandering alone in the capital and in the villages.
-It is advisable, however, to adopt normal travel behavior.
+It is advisable, however, to adopt normal travel behaviour and precautions.
 Pay due attention if you independently rent a car or quad to inform about the itineraries you intend to take, because telephone coverage outside of residential areas is often lacking.

 Electricity: 220 volts, if you need a grounded socket, three-pin in and two-pin out, for example for a computer, bring adapters.